IPM Toolkit for Child Care Providers

 There are over 13,000 licensed private child day care facilities (child care centers) in California, in addition to approximately 50,000 family day care homes.
 In 2007 the Healthy Schools Act (HSA) was amended to include posting, notification, and recordkeeping requirements for private child day care facilities, but excluded family day care homes.
 In 2010, a survey on pest problems and pesticide use in child care centers reported that ninety percent of child care centers experienced an indoor or outdoor pest problem, but that many providers were not aware of the term "integrated pest management."

 This curriculum booklet provides a general overview of IPM and the Healthy Schools Act (HSA).
-Child care providers and staff can learn about pests and pesticides and why children are vulnerable to the health risks of pesticides.
-Using the curriculum, individuals working for and with child care centers can develop and implement IPM policies and practices in a safe and effective pest management program.
+Child care providers and staff will learn about pests and pesticides and why children are vulnerable to the health risks of pesticides.
+Using the curriculum, individuals working for and with child care centers will be able to develop and implement IPM policies and practices in a safe and effective pest management program.

 The Health and Safety Notes are a series of documents that provide practical IPM strategies for the management of common pests such as ants, head lice, spiders, cockroaches, rodents, and more.